-But if you're like me, and need plants around you at all time, here is a quick way to judge the light that you get indoors, so you can either find plants that suit that spot, or add more light if you want more to grow more indoor plants.
+If you're like me, and need plants around you at all time and in every room.
+A room without a plant is lifeless and drab in my opinion.
+So here is a quick way to judge the light that you get indoors, so you can either find the right indoor plants that suit that spot OR figure out if you need to add more light with grow-blubs if you want more to grow more indoor plants.

 So, here it goes.
 It's super easy:

 Go to the place in your home in the middle of the day where you want to grow a miniature garden.
 Hold your hand over the spot.
 If you see a strong shadow, it's bright light.
 If you see a fuzzy shadow, it's medium light.
 If you see very little to no shadow, it's low light.